Warning: This story contains first-hand accounts of the Christchurch 2011 earthquake that may be distressing for some readers.

 Their accounts are all fragments of the same story - all little pieces of a bigger narrative - the story of a broken city.

-RNZ marks 10 years since the major earthquake on 22 February 2011 with a six-part podcast series Fragments, produced and presented by Christchurch-based journalist Katy Gosset.
+RNZ marks 10 years since the major earthquake on 22 February 2011 with six-part podcast series Fragments, produced and presented by Christchurch-based journalist Katy Gosset.

 The series brings together an archive of first-hand accounts recorded in the months following the devastating earthquake recorded by locals Julie Hutton and Sandra Close.